stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 Along the way we happen to save you 17 to 35 times on per user SaaS fees, and that saving will increase further as we deliver on the #stratapp product roadmap.

-Our thesis is simple: _strategy execution wins on employee engagement, so #stratapp makes it easy for you to align everyone in a way they feel empowered and part of the journey._
+Our thesis is simple: _strategy execution wins on employee engagement._

+_So, #stratapp makes it easy for you to align everyone in a way they feel empowered and part of the journey._

 _Everyone can see how what they are working on contributes to the overall goal._